ChengranAA/QuickNii/README.md

 # QuickNii
-A NIFTI viewer written in OpenGL
+A NIFTI viewer written in OpenGL (only MacOS for now)